AntoineSavage/pizzascript/README.md

 ```
 # Strings

-Strings are represented by an array of bytes.
-These bytes can either represent unicode codepoints encoded as utf8 (text strings), or not (binary strings)
+Strings are represented by an array of unicode codepoints, encoded as utf-8

-Some simple text string literals:
+Some simple string literals:
 ```
 ""                  # empty string
 "abc123ACB_ !@#$%?" # ASCII printable characters
 "àéèïîôöù"          # Unicode printable characters
 ```

-Certain bytes/codepoints must be escaped:
+Certain codepoints must be escaped:
 - `\"` : double quote
 - `\\` : backslash
 - `\a` : alert